deanna-stover/coursesCNU/2020/idst270fall2020/juxta.md

 *By class* - You'll want to finish your diplomatic transcriptions by class in order to (virtually) meet with your assigned partner.
 The two of you will "Proofread" the document together (see [proofreading](https://gde.upress.virginia.edu/06-gde.html#h3.1)).

 *By 11:59 pm* - Now that you've double-checked your transcription with your partner and corrected any mistakes, you're done with the diplomatic transcription!
 Leave it in the Google Doc for now.
 You'll submit everything to me on Wednesday.

-***Clear Transcription** - Wednesday, September 30thth by 11:59 pm*
+***Clear Transcription** - Wednesday, September 30th by 11:59 pm*

 In a **new** Google Doc I will have created, you'll be editing your transcription.
 Juxta Commons won't recognize things like strikethrough, so we'll be cleaning up our transcriptions to be the "final" version that Stetson imagined.
 That means, making a "fair copy," or a copy with any and all edits she made in the manuscript implemented.
 So delete crossed out words, for instance.
+You'll also be resolving any comments you made, but again, this is in a new document.

-*By 11:59 pm* Submit *both* transcriptions via Scholar (even if they're exactly the same).
+*By 11:59 pm* - Submit *both* transcriptions via Scholar (even if they're exactly the same).
 You can do this by copying and pasting your portion of the transcriptions into a Word Doc and/or a separate Google Doc that you then download as a PDF or Word file.
 * Note that you will more than likely have comments in your diplomatic transcription, and I'd like to see those so keep them in the document you submit to Scholar.

 ### - Essay - Sunday, September 27th by 11:59 pm

+Now that we've created the Juxta edition, write up a **750-1000 word** essay that combines close reading and reflection.
+First of all, you'll want to discuss the differences you see between Stetson's manuscript and the periodical (feel free to cite Shawn St. Jean, but also think about what you notice on your own).
+Secondly, you'll want to reflect on the process of transcribing the manuscript.

+_____

+## Evaluation Criteria

+### - Transcriptions

+* **Submitted** correctly and on time <br /> <br />

+* **Accurate** diplomatic transcriptions <br /> <br />

+* **Polished** clear transcriptions

+### - Essay

+* Uses adequate **textual evidence** (direct quotations, summaries, and paraphrased passages) to support any claims <br /> <br />

+* **Thinks critically** about the transcription experience instead of simply stating feelings or facts

+* **Organizes ideas** -- yes, even though you are doing both a close reading and a reflection, there should be some sort of organization

+* Utilizes proper **mechanics**; style, sentence structure, and spelling promote coherence, clarity, and credibility

+* **Cites** appropriately

 _____